ComputeCanada/magic_castle/docs/terraform_cloud.md

     1.1.
 If you subscribe to Terraform Cloud Team & Governance plan, you can generate a [Team API Token](https://www.terraform.io/cloud-docs/users-teams-organizations/api-tokens#team-api-tokens).
     The team associated with this token requires no access to organization and can be secret.
     It does not have to include any member.
-Team API tokens can
+Team API token is preferable as its permissions can be restricted to the minimum required for autoscale purpose.

 2. [Create a workspace in TFE](#creating-the-workspace)